4 years ago

-- The innovators behind Seed Phytonutrients and the Loop reusable packaging platform shared lessons learned, and the potential impacts these disruptive new approaches could hold for their respective industries.
+- The innovators behind Seed Phytonutrients and the Loop reusable packaging platform shared lessons learned, and the potential impacts these disruptive new approaches to product and packaging development could hold for their respective industries.

 - A growing market shift has reached a critical mass this year against disposable plastic packaging.
 Leading on the regulatory front, the EU announced a goal of making all of its plastic waste recyclable or reusable by 2030.
 In the private sector, major brands have committed to achieving 100 percent recycling and reuse of materials in the form of sustainable packaging by 2025.